-New development proposals (residential of eleven and more dwellings and all commercial) will be expected to quantify the level of traffic movements they are likely to generate and its cumulative effect with other developments in Spixworth.
+Major development proposals (10 or more dwellings and commercial floorspace in excess of 1000m2) will be expected to quantify the level of traffic movements they are likely to generate and its cumulative effect with other developments in Spixworth.

-New development will also be expected to assess the potential impact of this traffic and include appropriate and proportionate measures to mitigate any negative impacts on road safety, pedestrians, safe road crossings, cyclists, parking and congestion within Spixworth.
+Major development proposals will also be expected to assess the potential impact of this traffic and include appropriate and proportionate measures to mitigate any negative impacts on road safety, pedestrians, safe road crossings, cyclists, parking and congestion within Spixworth.